Good for the Earth

 Natural Organic Reduction – Human Composting

-Natural Organic Reduction is a more natural approach to the disposition of ones body after death.
-This process returns the body’s nutrients back to the soil with only a small fraction of environmental footprint from more traditional burial or cremation practices.
+Natural Organic Reduction is a more natural approach to the disposition of one’s body after death.
+This process returns the body’s nutrients to the soil with only a tiny fraction of the environmental footprint from more traditional burial or cremation practices.
 It is the way things used to be done before modern burial practices.

 This process recognizes our connection with the planet and affirms our being a part of the ecosystem of life.
 Such a natural approach provides a way to give back to the earth and allows the person passing to feel good about contributing to the continuance of life.
 They are returning from whence they came.

 The processes called Natural Organic Reduction (NOR) is the return of the body’s nutrients back to the each by natural composting.
 Since optimal conditions are maintained, the process takes only a couple months to complete.

 The result is about 4 cu ft of rich soil that in visually and chemically indistinguishable from any other soil.

 At this time, the process is currently available in only 3 states (Oregon, Washington, and Colorado).

 In California, the process will be legal as of January 2027.
 Until then the body will need to be transported to their location.